walidelnozahy/cloud/docs/apps/api.md

 ### Response object

-The Response object currently supports the same methods as the Express.js [Response](http://expressjs.com/en/4x/api.html#res) object.
+The Response object supports the following methods.
 By convention, the Response object is referenced as `res`.

-The most used `res` methods are as follows:

 | Method           | Description                                                                                                                                                                                |
 | ---------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |